Filed Date: Nov. 12, 2014

 In 2018, Judge Brack approved a promotional policy for the APD that was proposed by the City of Albuquerque.
 2018 WL 3830923.
 The APD itself asked the court to reconsider part of the opinion, but that request was denied on October 3, 2018.
 2018 WL 4815541.

 The case was reassigned to Judge James O. Browning on February 27, 2019.
-Judge Browning issued a lengthy order on June 12, 2020 addressing a couple of issues with the consent decree that the APD challenged.
+Judge Browning issued a lengthy order on June 12, 2020 to address several issues with the consent decree that the APD challenged.
 2020 WL 3129825.
 Most notably, the APD argued that the court's standard for assessing liability in excessive force instances went beyond the constitutional floor.
 The court upheld the standard agreed upon in the consent decree because it found the standard to be consistent with the constitutional requirements.

 Summary Authors